codygreen/llm_api_server/objective1/README.md

 If everything executed successfully, you should see a summarization about the Eiffel Tower.

 > **_Note:_** The Hugging Face Inference API may not have the model loaded when you make your request.
-If this is the case, you will see a request to try your request again.
+If you receive an error, this is most likely the issue.
+Wait a minute and try your request again.

 ## Teardown